 There’s no fee for registering, unless you’re starting an incorporated charity, in which case Companies House will charge a small payment (usually around £13).

-Many charities decide to take legal advice – this may cost more than your other resources but for lots of charities is absolutely crucial, giving you peace of mind and allowing you to focus on fundraising, rather than governing documents and administration.
+What’s more, many charities decide to take legal advice – this may cost more than your other resources but for lots of charities it’s absolutely crucial.
+It gives you peace of mind and allows you to focus on fundraising, rather than governing documents and administration.

-Top tip: As a charity you can get certain tax reliefs.
-You’ll need to be recognised by HMRC, so check gov.uk’s Charities and tax page for full guidance.
+Did you know that as a charity you can get certain tax reliefs?
+You’ll need to be recognised by HMRC, so check the UK government's page on charities and tax for full guidance.

 You’ll need somewhere to keep all your donations safe, and it should be an easy-to-manage bank account, allowing you to pay bills and transfer funds too.